metafloor/bwip-js/demo/README.md

 The software has encoding modules for over 100 different barcode types and standards.
 All linear and two-dimensional barcodes in common use (and many uncommon ones) are available.
 An exhaustive list of supported barcode types can be found at the end of this document.
-Barcode images are generated as png (node-js) or to a canvas (browser).
+Barcode images are generated as png (node-js) or to a canvas (browser) or as SVG (all platforms).

 > Version 4 has been released.
 The primary enhancement is built-in support for generating barcodes in SVG.
 You can read about the changes here: https://github.com/metafloor/bwip-js/discussions/299

 ## Status

-* Current bwip-js version is 4.0.0 (2023-08-04)
+* Current bwip-js version is 4.0.1 (2023-08-17)
 * Current BWIPP version is 2023-04-03
 * Node.js compatibility: 0.12+
 * Browser compatibility: Edge, Firefox, Chrome